All Episodes

 We asked if Obama slept through his Harvard law class on Marbury versus Madison, the 1803 case, in which the court first asserted its power to strike down unconstitutional laws.

-The president is stunningly ignorant about constitutional law.
+Turns out, it's no joke, the president is stunningly ignorant about constitutional law.

-The most interesting part of his answer was the beginning in which he tried to walk back or at least clarify his statement from yesterday.
+The most interesting part of his answer was the beginning, in which he tried to walk back or at least clarify his statement from yesterday.

 Spoke slowly, long pauses, giving the sense he was speaking with great thought and precision.

-Well, first of all, to be very specific, uh pause, we have not goes on, and then Obama cited a case before the newspaper editors yesterday.
+Well, first of all, to be very specific, pause, we have not goes on.

 He said, a law like that's not been overturned, pause, at least since Lochner, right?